Cherreads

 This was the sixth time she had visited.
 He told himself it meant nothing.
 Yet tonight fate had conspired to keep her there.

 His thoughts drifted to Kararan Academy — to the spectacle she had made when she fought to see her son.
 He had admired her courage then.
-Beneath her beauty lay something fiercer: conviction, resilience, a refusal to be silenced.
+Beneath her beauty lay something fierce: conviction, resilience, a refusal to be silenced.
 And yet, beneath that strength, he had glimpsed vulnerability.
 That memory unsettled him more than the storm outside.

 He needed to sleep.
 He had to travel to Siongiroi the next day.
 Duty awaited him at Kararan Academy.